laoluadewoye/PKI_Practice_Python/CONFIG_GUIDE.md

 ## Rules governing type autogeneration

+### Basic rules

+* Brands of hardware cannot be a subtype
+* Hardware subtypes must be of their parent type

 ### Hardware to Software

 * IoT Endpoint Devices can only use Unix OSes not Mac OS X